zynayumi/libzynayumi/README.md

 - **Arp beat divisor**: arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
 Ranges from 1 to 64.
+Note that the DSSI version has a fixed bpm of 120.

 - **Arp beat multiplier**: arpegio period is measured in host beat period (bpm / 60) times the fraction arp beat multiplier / arp beat divisor.
 Ranges from 1 to 64.
+Note that the DSSI version has a fixed bpm of 120.

 - **Arp repeat**: select which pitch to repeat the arpegio.
   - 0: from pitch1, thus cycle through pitch1 to pitch3.